iwyg/apipage/README.md

 ## Dependencies

 - php >= 5.3.6
-- all other dependencies should already be met be Symphony CMS
+- all other dependencies should already be met by Symphony CMS

 ## Usage